 Emporia State University prohibits all forms of harassment and violence including domestic violence, dating violence, sexual assault, and stalking.
 The institution has educational and training programs designed to prevent such offenses.
-Educational/prevention programs designed for students are generally developed within Student Affairs.
+Educational/prevention programs designed for students are generally developed within the officer of Enrollment Management and Student Success.
 Training programs directed toward faculty and staff focusing on prevention are generally implemented by Human Resources and/or the Title IX Coordinator or designee.